aerospike/aerolab/docs/agi/example.md

 `aerolab agi add-auth-token -n myagi` | generate an authentication token needed to access the instance web interfaces `aerolab agi destroy -n myagi` | destroy the instance `aerolab agi delete -n myagi` | destroy the instance and remove the EFS volume

+## Notes

+### Instance sizes in cloud instances

+In AWS, default instance size is `r5a.xlarge` and in GCP it is `e2-highmem-4`.
+These can be adjusted to provide more RAM using `--instance-type ...` on AWS and `--instance ...` on GCP.
+To see a list of available instances and their prices, run `aerolab inventory instance-types`.

+### AWS spot instances

+When using AWS with EFS, it may be beneficial to run the instances as spot-instances.
+This reduces the usage prices.
+An instance can be recreated as on-demand at a later time if required, and it will just continue where it left off, using the EFS-backed storage.
+To do this, add `--aws-spot-instance`.